 The causes of skin itching, or pruritis, are usually harmless.
 They are often temporary issues such as dry skin or a bug bite.

 Less commonly, nerves, kidneys, thyroid, or liver issues can cause itching sensations without necessarily causing a rash.

 Depending on the cause, a person may experience an itching sensation all over their body or in one specific area.
 The itching can vary from mild to extreme.

 If a person is concerned about unexplained itching, extreme itching, or itching that lasts a long time, they should consult a doctor to determine the cause and get treatment advice.

-This article explores eight potential causes of itching without a rash and the various treatment options available.
+This article explores eight potential causes of itching without a rash and the various treatment options.

 Dry skin, or xerosis, is a very common issue.
 The skin can start to feel itchy when it loses moisture.

 Dry skin can present as flaky or scaly.
 It is common among older adults, especially during the colder months.

 The following tips and home remedies can help relieve dry skin and prevent it from drying out further:

-- Avoid using soaps with harsh chemicals, as these can dry the skin out.
+- Avoid using soaps with harsh chemicals, which can dry the skin.
 Instead, try to use hypoallergenic and fragrance-free soaps and skin care products.